Football is becoming more predictable; Network analysis of 88 thousands matches in 11 major leagues: Introduction

 Playing football is, arguably, fun.
 So is watching it in stadiums or via public media, and to follow the news and events around it.
 Football is worthy of extensive studies, as it is played by roughly 250 million players in over 200 countries and dependencies, making it the world's most popular sport \cite{giulianotti2017football}.
 European leagues alone are estimated to be worth more than \pounds20 billion \cite{wilson_2018}.
 The sport itself is estimated to be worth almost thirty times as much \cite{ingle_glendenning_2003}.
+In Figure S1 the combined revenue for the big 5 European leagues over time are shown.
+The overall revenues have been steadily increasing over the last two decades \cite{deloitte_revenue}.
 It has been argued that the surprise element and unpredictability of football is the key to its popularity \cite{choi2014role}.
-A major question in relation to such a massive entertainment enterprise is if it can retain its attractiveness through surprise element or, due to significant recent monetizations, it is becoming more predictable and hence at the risk of losing popularity?
+A major question in relation to such a massive entertainment enterprise is if it can retain its attractiveness through surprise element or, due to significant recent monetisations, it is becoming more predictable and hence at the risk of losing popularity?
+To address this question, a first step is to establish if the predictability of football has indeed been increasing over time.
+This is our main aim here; to quantify predictability, we devise a minimalist prediction model and use its performance as a proxy measure for predictability.